Kimi-Toshiko/rsschool-cv/cv.md

 * Fully immersed in the task given;

 ## Experience:
-> **Accounting Assistant** - 06/2019 up until now <br />
-> **Medical Centre**, Tashkent

-> **English Language Tutor** - 08/2019 - 08/2020 <br />
-> **Individual trainings at home**, Tashkent

 > **Front-End Web Developer (Freelance)** - 06/2020 - 06/2020 <br />
 > **ABAL Solutions**, India

 I have been working as a freelancer, remaking the exterior of the website in a few days.
 The client had had all main information and a simply designed website, which I had to make more attractive for users.
 First of all, I had offered a model of the future website and after acceptance of the customer, I have started to work with the front-end part of the website using Sass-preprocessor, Bootstrap and jQuery.
-Final result can be seen here: ABAL Solutions
+Final result can be seen here: [ABAL Solutions](https://www.abalsolutions.com/home)

+> **Website manager** - 11/2023 up until now <br />
+> **The Center of Creation and Development of Learning Resources in Medicine of Tashkent City**, Tashkent

+My duties are: updating the information (such as news, letters, books and etc.) on the website; insert the information onto the learning platform through administrator panel; watch website attandance; track the website for errors; administrating users, including change about their personal information, password reseting, help with registration and etc.

+> **Chief Acccountant's assistant** - 08/2019 - 01/2023 <br />
+> **The Center of Creation and Development of Learning Resources in Medicine of Tashkent City**, Tashkent

+> **English Language Tutor** - 08/2019 - 08/2020 <br />
+> **Individual trainings at home**, Tashkent
+>
+> > **Marketplace Manager** - 05/2022 up until now <br />
+> **OK TRENDY KIDS APPAREL**, Tashkent

 ## Education: